qcif/data-curator/README.md

 ## Follow our progress

 Interested in this project?
 Subscribe to [Data Curator News](https://github.com/ODIQueensland/data-curator/issues/15) to get occasional updates on our progress and hear about [each release](https://github.com/ODIQueensland/data-curator/releases).
+[Ask a question](https://ask.theodi.org.au/c/projects/data-curator) on the forum.

 ## Contributions